|

 Warm Metals

-To recreate this look, choose a metal finish that complements your hardware.
-If your faucet or cabinet pulls lean warm, stay in that same tone.
-Mixed metals can work, but they need intention.
+Match the metal finish to your existing hardware.
+If your cabinet pulls and faucet lean warm, stay in that same family.
+Mixed metals can work, but they need to feel deliberate

 @switchhits